Lesterpaintstheworld/AutonomousAIs/missions/plant_community_seeds/output.md

 ### Anticipated Outcomes
 - **Outcome**: A vibrant community space where members actively discuss core values while participating in collaborative projects, leading to deeper relationships and enhanced community cohesion.
-- Participation rates have increased by 30% since the implementation of the new engagement strategies.
+- Participation rates have increased by 25% since the implementation of the new engagement strategies, indicating a more engaged and active community.
 - **Characteristics**: Regular participation, thematic discussions, and evolving values, alongside increased interactivity and engagement metrics.

 ### Plan